 The Association's indebtedness to CoBank represents borrowings by the Association to fund its loan portfolio.
-This indebtedness is collateralized by a pledge of substantially all of the Association's assets and is governed by a General Financing Agreement (GFA) which provides for a \$410 million line of credit.
+This indebtedness is collateralized by a pledge of substantially all of the Association's assets and is governed by a General Financing Agreement (GFA) which provides for an open-ended revolving line of credit.
 The GFA and promissory note are subject to periodic renewals in the normal course of business.
-The Association was in compliance with the terms and conditions of the GFA as of December 31, 2012.
+The GFA matures on May 31, 2018.
+Management expects renewal of the GFA at that time.
+The Association was in compliance with the terms and conditions of the GFA as of December 31, 2013.
 Substantially all borrower loans are match-funded with CoBank.
 Payments and disbursements are made on the note payable to CoBank on the same basis the Association collects payments from and disburses on borrower loans.
 The interest rate may periodically be adjusted by CoBank based on the terms and conditions of the borrowing.
-The weighted average interest rate was 2.16 percent for the year ended December 31, 2012, compared with 2.49 percent at December 31, 2011, and 2.77 percent at December 31, 2010.
-With the merger of AgBank and CoBank on January 1, 2012, the GFA was extended and will expire on May 31, 2013.
-Management expects renewal of the GFA at that time.
+The weighted average interest rate was 1.89 percent for the year ended December 31, 2013, compared with 2.16 percent at December 31, 2012, and 2.49 percent at December 31, 2011.

-The Association has the opportunity to commit funds with CoBank under a variety of programs at either fixed or variable rates for specified timeframes.
-Participants in the program receive a credit on the committed funds balance classified as a reduction of interest expense.
+The Association has the opportunity to commit loanable funds with CoBank under a variety of programs at either fixed or variable rates for specified timeframes.
+Participants in the program receive a credit on the committed loanable funds balance classified as a reduction of interest expense.
 These committed funds are netted against the note payable to the Bank.
 The average committed funds as of December 31 are as follows:

-2012 2011 2010
+2013 2012 2011

-Committed funds \$ 70,625 \$ 67,945 \$ 60,713
+Committed funds \$ 75,679 \$ 70,625 \$ 67,945

-Average rates 0.26% 0.29% 0.41%
+Average rates 0.15% 0.26% 0.29%

 Under the Farm Credit Act, the Association is obligated to borrow only from CoBank, unless CoBank gives approval to borrow elsewhere.
 CoBank, consistent with FCA regulations, has established limitations on the Association's ability to borrow funds based on specified factors or formulas relating primarily to credit quality and financial condition.
-At December 31, 2012, the Association's note payable was within the specified limitations.
+At December 31, 2013, the Association's note payable was within the specified limitations.